phaserjs/phaser/README.md

 * As a result of changes in #2573 Graphics objects were calling `updateLocalBounds` on any shape change, which could cause dramatic performances drops in Graphics heavy situations (#2618).
 Graphics objects now have a new flag `_boundsDirty` which is used to detect if the bounds have been invalidated, i.e. by a Graphics being cleared or drawn to.
 If this is set to true then `updateLocalBounds` is called once in the `postUpdate` method (thanks @pengchuan #2618)
 * Phaser.Image now has the ScaleMinMax component.
 * Animations now allow for speeds greater than 0, rather than forcing them to be greater than 1.
 This allows you to have animation speeds slower than 1 frame per second (thanks @jayrobin #2664)
+* Weapon.fire and all related methods (fireAtXY, fireAtPointer, fireAtSprite) now all return the instance of the Phaser.Bullet that was fired, or `null` if nothing was fired.
+Previously it would return a boolean, but this change allows you to perform additional processing on the Bullet as required (thanks @JTronLabs #2696)
+* Sound.loopFull now returns the Sound instance that was looped (thanks @hilts-vaughan #2697)

 ### Bug Fixes